Indonesia International Auto Show: History

 The Gaikindo Indonesia International Auto Show (GIIAS) was officially established with the public opening of the 23rd edition on 20 August 2015, featuring a total gross area of 91.577 m2, and a participation of 40 different brands (22 in the passenger vehicle category, 10 in the commercial vehicle category, and 6 in the motorcycle category, including 2 parallel importers).
 Then-12th Vice President of Indonesia, Jusuf Kalla visited the event and inaugurated its opening ceremony, while being accompanied by other guests such as Ministry of Industry's Saleh Husin, Ministry of Trade's Thomas Lembong, and Banten's governor, Rano Karno.
 The event was also established during the country's falling domestic vehicle demand at the time.
 Despite its unsuccessful attempt to response falling vehicle sales, the 23rd GIIAS remain considered as a success, having visited by 451,654 visitors, beating Gaikindo's initial projected target of 380,000.

 Between 2016 and 2017, the venue for the Makassar event was briefly moved to the Four Points by Sheraton Makassar hotel, located at Pa'baeng-Baeng, also in the Tamalate district.
 The event was returned back to its initial Celebes Convention Center (CCC) venue in 2018.

 In 2017, following the success of the Makassar and Surabaya roadshow events in the previous two renditions, Gaikindo expanded its roadshow series to two more capital cities; Medan, North Sumatra, and Samarinda, East Kalimantan.
 The Medan event took place at the Santika Premiere Dyandra Hotel & Convention, located at Central Petisah in the Medan Petisah district, while the Samarinda event took place at the Samarinda Convention Hall, located at South Sempaja in the northern part of the city.

 In 2022, the roadshow series was expanded to Semarang, Central Java, which initially took place at the Marina Convention Center, located at Tawangsari in the western part of the city.
 From 2024 onward, the Semarang event was moved to a newer venue, Muladi Dome-Diponegoro University Convention Center in the Tembalang district.

 In 2023, Gaikindo expanded its roadshow series to include Bandung, West Java, which took place at the Sudirman Grand Ballroom, located at Dungus Cariang in the Andir district.

-In December 2024, Gaikindo's third co-chairman and chief organizer, Rizwan Alamsjah is opening a consideration on relocating the main event to a different venue.
-Gaikindo previously rejected this plan during the 2024 event in a response of the early claims from media, but Alamsjah later insisted this, noting that increasing number of automakers joining Gaikindo was cited as the main reason, which caused by Chinese automakers entering the Indonesian market.
-While a list of possible replacement locations was yet to be published, early media claims suggested the Nusantara International Convention Exhibition (NICE) in Pantai Indah Kapuk (PIK), North Jakarta being one of the possible locations, which is set to complete by September 2025.